dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 **Principle 1: Avoid left-branching.**

+We can understand the difference between the two sentences if we draw [syntax trees](http://nlpviz.bpodgursky.com/).
+Here's the first sentence:

 ![left branching parse](/img/writing/left_branching_cropped.jpg)

+As you can see, there's a rather deep tree, with branching on both sides.

+Meanwhile, here's the second sentence:

 ![right branching parse](/img/writing/right_branching_cropped.jpg)

-These [syntax trees](http://nlpviz.bpodgursky.com/) show the problem.
 The first sentence has lots of **left-branching**.
 This is harder to parse since there's less context.
 Picture your brain partway through the first sentence.
 It will be deep in left part of the first tree above, with no idea what's on all the right branches.
 While parsing the second sentence, you never have more than a few "open branches".

+Say you've got a long sentence, and you wonder if it's hard to read.
+How would you use this insight?
+This suggests the following procedure.

+1. Draw a parse tree for it.
+2. Are there long left-branches in the tree?
+If so, it's probably hard to read.
+You should rewrite to eliminate them.
+3. Are there long right-branches?
+Then it might be OK.

+This is a much more nuanced way of looking at things than the typical advice that sentences shouldn't be longer than 25 words or whatever.

 **Principle 2: Avoid Garden Paths.**

+Even worse than left-branching is multiple valid parses.

 > I enthusiastically recommend this candidate with no qualifications whatsoever.

-Even worse than left-branching is multiple valid parses.
 (Who lacks qualifications, the candidate or the recommendation?)

+Ambiguous sentences are relatively rare.
+Given their humorous value, they are probably a net-positive for humanity.
+More common and problematic are **garden paths**.
+These have *local* ambiguities so the reader starts to build one tree, then has to backtrack when later information arrives.

 > The man who hunts ducks out on weekends.

-More common than ambiguous sentences are **garden paths**.
-These have *local* ambiguities so the reader starts to build one tree, then has to backtrack when later information arrives.
-This sentence only has one parse, yet it's confusing because your brain knows that "hunts ducks" usually bind together and it's expecting something like "...out on the lake."
+This sentence only has one parse, yet it's confusing because your brain knows that "hunts ducks" usually bind together.
+Near the end of the sentence you expect something like "...on the lake."
+When you see "...on weekends", you need to start over.

 >  The man who hunts goes out on weekends.

-This is much easier to understand because "hunts goes" doesn't mean anything.
+This is easy to understand because "hunts goes" doesn't mean anything.

 Garden paths are easy to write, yet are rare in spoken language.
 Speakers naturally use tone and rhythm to clarify meaning.
 Be careful not to imagine these clues when writing, since readers only get bare words.